laravel/docs/http-client.md

 <a name="bearer-tokens"></a>
 #### Bearer Tokens

-If you would like to quickly add an `Authorization` bearer token header to the request, you may use the `withToken` method:
+If you would like to quickly add a bearer token to the request's `Authorization` header, you may use the `withToken` method:

     $response = Http::withToken('token')->post(...);